Complete Rigging Safety Solutions

 - Uneven working surfaces

 - Wet and slippery working surfaces

 - Unprotected sides, bulkhead openings, deck holes more than 5 ft.

 While the potential for injury is staggering, the financial impact they place on employers is overwhelming.
-An annual study conducted by the Liberty Mutual Research Institute for Safety in 2010, revealed that the direct cost to employers from injuries in 2008 was $53.42 billion.
+An annual study conducted by the Liberty Mutual Research Institute for Safety, revealed that the direct cost to employers from injuries in 2008 was $53.42 billion.
 Furthermore, the study concluded that accidents at the workplace were estimated to cost employers an additional $80 to $200 billion annually.